Q. Should I Take an Ambulance to the Hospital From the Accident Scene?

 Can an Ambulance Take You Home From the Hospital?

-An ambulance will usually not take you home unless you pay for it.
-If you are unable to physically go home without an ambulance, you need to be admitted to the hospital overnight.
+An ambulance will usually not take you home unless you pay for it or if you have Medicaid.
+If you cannot physically go home without an ambulance, you will likely be admitted to the hospital overnight.

 If you are able to physically go home without an ambulance but don’t have a way to get home, you can call a taxi, Uber, or Lyft.
 If you were injured in a car accident in New York, No-Fault insurance will pay for your transportation.

-Does an Ambulance Have to Take You to Hospital?
+Does an Ambulance Have to Take You to a Hospital?

-Will Ambulance Take Me to My Hospital of My Choice?
+Will an Ambulance Take You to Any Hospital of Your Choice?

 Can an Ambulance Take You to a Private Hospital?